iPad stand | easy Thrift Store Decor project

 I used a rag to apply the stain to the cutting board and the tile holder.

-oops!
+Oops!
 The stain bled under the contact paper stencil.
-This probably wouldn't have happened if I had painted the cutting board before staining.
+This probably wouldn’t have happened had I painted the cutting board before staining.

-NOTE: you don't need a nail gun, you could use your favorite means of fastening--wood glue, hot glue, or super glue.
+NOTE: You don’t need a nail gun; you could use your favorite fastening method: wood glue, hot glue, or super glue.

 I hung the cutting board from the handle to allow the poly to dry.

-What makes this iPad stand different than any other?
+What makes this iPad stand out from any other?

 Picture Frame Easel

-On to Plan B—I’ll be putting the back (easel) over the word yum.
+On to Plan B—I’ll put the back (easel) over the word “yum.”
 I used Gorilla Construction Adhesive with my caulk gun.

 Isn’t it genius?
-It’s so simple, it’s brilliant actually!
-No hinges involved.
-As I mentioned above, when I told Jamie that I was doing this project, she mentioned using a picture frame, then there was some brainstorming happening, and somehow it was decided that the back easel of a picture frame would be perfect to support the new tablet stand.
+It’s so simple—brilliant, actually!
+There are no hinges involved.
+As I mentioned above, when I told Jamie that I was doing this project, she mentioned using a picture frame.
+Then, there was some brainstorming, and somehow, it was decided that the back easel of a picture frame would be perfect to support the new tablet stand.

-NOTE: The easel doesn't go all the way to the bottom of the cutting board.
-This allows a good "tilt" to the iPad stand.
+NOTE: The easel doesn’t go all the way to the bottom of the cutting board, which allows the iPad stand to tilt well.

 Add Monogram to iPad Stand